U.S. Mint Bullion Coin Sales Dip As Buyers Take Advantage Of Secondary Market

 That is good news for buyers.
 The days when new production Silver Eagles were strictly allocated and supply fell hopelessly short of demand are behind us, at least for now.
 Investors can get those coins for around $2.50 over melt value, instead of paying up to $6.00 and waiting for delivery – which has been the case on a few occasions over the past 5-7 years.

 Any buyer who doesn’t have to have a sovereign coin will find plenty of other silver products with premiums under a buck – such as rounds and bars.
 Gold premiums and availability are also improved.
-Gold mint coins that don't have such high premiums but still give you the same amount of gold as their high priced counterparts, would be pre 1933 gold coins.
+Gold mint coins that don't have such high premiums but still give you the same amount of gold as their high priced counterparts, would be gold coins before 1933.

 Premiums could go even lower if retail demand does not increase despite the renewed bull market in precious metals that began in late 2015.